 The approach shots are more forgiving with areas you can miss around the greens.
 The greens themselves are very small and some are rather oddly shaped, too.
 Because the course is built in the hills, the natural slopes play a large part on every shot, but especially on the greens.
 The breaks don’t always look too severe to the eye, but they can be treacherous.
 If you are above the hole here, you will not have a good time.
 Though the greens weren’t super fast, anything downhill was difficult to stop.
 Anything uphill was tough to get to the hole and the ball would often veer sideways when it ran out of momentum.

 This is the kind of course that only a member could love.
 It’s certainly one you’d have to play a lot to figure out the strategies and aiming points on many holes, especially depending on different pin positions on the tricky little greens.

 I mentioned the setting as a selling point.
 The staff was also very friendly, as well.
 As far as highlight holes, the par-3s definitely stand out the most.

 La Cañada Flintridge is a very unique layout because it starts with a par-3.
-Of all the regulation 18-hole courses I’ve ever played, this was the first that featured a par-3 opener.
 It’s also quite an intimidating little hole with a hillside and trees along the left and a pond on the right.
-It’s a knee-knocking shot to start your round, especially for cut hitters like myself.
-Fortunately for us, it was a shotgun and we had time to warm up before playing this hole.
+It’s a knee-knocking shot to start your round, especially for cut hitters like me.
+Fortunately for us, it was a shotgun and we had time to warm up before we had to play this hole.
 I still made a mess of it, but I felt less intimidated than when I was staring at it before the round.

 The 11th is a scenic little par-3 as I described earlier.
 Probably the highlight hole, though, is the 7th.
 This is a fantastic par-3 playing over a canyon and offering a very beautiful setting on the western edge of the property.